ihitrec/Sudoku/README.md

 ### Encountered issues and challenges
 - I assumed that the number that the user entered was correct if it does not match any in the same column, row or square.
 It turned out to be more complicated than that since the grid has a unique solution.
 The row, column and square checks can still be used to indicate what the user did wrong.
-Therfore, it did not cause a setback but it made me rethink the validation proccess.
+Therefore, it did not cause a setback but it made me rethink the validation process.
 The entered number is now checked by what it should be in the solution.

 - When starting the project, it seemed that only a keyup event would be possible to implement.
 That decision caused a few bugs outlined in the next section which required the event to be changed.
 It happened to be useful since a part of the code was refractured and simplified.
 I realised it is good to revisit previously written code at a later stage of the project with a fresh perspective.

 ### Bugs
 - A disableMobile() function used to disable mobile keyboards was making the keyboard occasionally pop up and disappear.
 A timeout function was first added to enable the input again after 100 milliseconds which fixed the issue.
 In the end, the function was changed so that the cell content was not editable.
 Changing text with numpad still works.

 - When focus was put on another cell while the enteredValueCheck() function was running, the values inside the second for loop were changed as well.
-Now the function takes parameters that stay the same untill the end.
+Now the function takes parameters that stay the same until the end.

-- Entering wrong values made them appear in the grid before dissapearing.
+- Entering wrong values made them appear in the grid before disappearing.
 Changing the input function to keydown fixed the issue.

 - Entering values rapidly while clicking on random cells validates even the wrong inputs.
 Changing the input function to keydown fixed the issue.

 - The thing that caused the most responsiveness issues is the bigger table border.
 It would look good on one screen but would not be visible on another.
 I suspected it was because of the change in pixel ratios, but that is probably just part of the issue.
 Another factor was the zoom level and the difference in how browsers calculate border-width size.
 I have changed the border to double which solves the big problem of the dividing borders not being visible.
 The borders change width to a bit smaller than the desired 1.5px but they are still visible enough.

-- Changing the cursor to pointer made the selection to be highlited for a second on mobile.
+- Changing the cursor to pointer made the selection to be highlighted for a second on mobile.
 I have used a media pointer feature to determine what device the website is accessed from.
 The feature is not fully accurate as it depends on the user agent, but it is the closest way of fixing the problem at the moment.
 The only disadvantage of it not being loaded properly is that the cursor is not going to change.

 > Only the bugs that required a longer time to discover and fix were put here.
 There were minor bugs along the way, but were not included in this section since it would be too long.
 For more information check out commits with "small bug fixes" in the title which have a comment for each bug fix.
-I was testing and discovering bugs trough the developement proccess, fixing them right away.
+I was testing and discovering bugs trough the development process, fixing them right away.
 After the final check, all features are tested and appear to be working as intended.

 ## Commit messages
 The commit messages follow conventional commit format: **type(optional scope): description**.
 Here are the commit message types used in this project: